AndypSheridan/barbelles/README.md

 <hr>

-## **Future-Enhancements**
+## Future-Enhancements
 ​
 There are a number of areas with scope for future improvement.
 This project has been very challenging and ultimately the project deadline was looming.
+The regular meetings with the client identified certain features which could be added.
 There is potential to add the following:
 ​
-* Adding movies and games to fit into a 'Categories' drop-down menu.
+* A facility for members of the community to message each other.
+* An events calendar informing users of live video tutorials of workouts.
+* A list of packages which users could sign up for including personal training, group training, nutrition guidance etc.
+* As the number of tutorials grows, the facility to group them into catgories.
-* The option for Users to add to the Authors section.
+* An option for users to track calories burned and add workout stats to their profiles.
-* User images to be added to comments and book reviews.
-* A community page for User who opt in to have their profiles displayed publicly.
-* The search function to be updated to display results in the new categories.
-* Using the Google Books API to retrieve book information.
-I did explore this option before the inception of the project but decided against including it due to time constraints.

 <hr>

-## **Testing Phase**
+## Testing Phase

 The testing process, along with bugs, can be viewed [here](/TESTING.md)​

 <hr>

-## **Deployment**
+## Deployment

 The Deployment was a fairly lengthy process so I have detailed it in a separate file.
 It can be found [here](/DEPLOYMENT.md)